Profinite Techniques for Probabilistic Automata and the Markov Monoid Algorithm: Towards an Optimality Argument

-The Markov Monoid of $\boo{\A}$ contains the transition monoid of $\boo{\A}$, which is the monoid generated by $\set{\boo{\phi(a)} \mid a \in A}$ and closed under (boolean matrix) products.
-Informally speaking, the transition monoid accounts for the boolean action of every finite word.
-Formally, for a word $w \in A^*$, the element $\tr{w}$ of the transition monoid of $\boo{\A}$ satisfies the following: $\tr{w}(s,t) = 1$ if, and only if there exists a run from $s$ to $t$ reading $w$ on $\boo{\A}$.
+The Markov Monoid of $\boo{\A}$ contains the transition monoid of $\boo{\A}$, which is the monoid of Boolean matrix generated by $\set{\boo{\phi(a)} \mid a \in A}$.
+Informally speaking, the transition monoid accounts for the Boolean action of every finite word.
+Formally, for a word $w \in A^*$, the element $\tr{w}$ of the transition monoid of $\boo{\A}$ satisfies the following: $\tr{w}(s,t) = 1$ if, and only if, there exists a run from $s$ to $t$ reading $w$ on $\boo{\A}$.

-The Markov Monoid generalizes the transition monoid by introducing a new operator, the stabilization.
-On the intuitive level first: let $M \in \matS{R}$, it can be interpreted as a Markov chain; its boolean projection $\boo{M}$ give the structural properties of this Markov chain.
-The stabilization $\boo{M}^\sharp$ accounts for $\lim_n M^n$, \textit{i.e.} the behaviour of the Markov chain $M$ in the limit.
-The formal definition of the stabilization operator relies on basic concepts from Markov chain theory.
+The Markov Monoid extends the transition monoid by introducing a new operator, the stabilisation.
+On the intuitive level first: let $M \in \matS{\R}$, it can be interpreted as a Markov chain; its Boolean projection $\boo{M}$ represents the structural properties of this Markov chain.
+The stabilisation $\boo{M}^\sharp$ accounts for $\lim_n M^n$, \textit{i.e.} the behaviour of the Markov chain $M$ in the limit.

+To give the formal definition of the stabilisation operator, we need a few more notations.
+As a convention, $M$ denotes a matrix in $\matS{\R}$, and $m$ a Boolean matrix.
+Note that when considering stochastic matrices we compute in the real semiring, and when considering Boolean matrices, we compute products in the Boolean semiring, leading to two distinct notions of idempotent matrices.

+The following definitions mimick the notions of recurrent and transient states from Markov chain theory.

-\begin{definition}[Stabilization] Let $M$ be a boolean matrix.
-It is idempotent if $M \cdot M = M$.
+\begin{definition}{(Idempotent Boolean matrix, recurrent and transient state)} Let $m$ be a Boolean matrix.
+It is idempotent if $m \cdot m = m$.